Administrative and Traditional division

-- U – central Tibet, including the capital city Lhasa
+- U – central and Northern Tibet, including Nagqu

-- Tsang on the South of the country
+- Shigatse Region (Tsang) on the South-West of the country

 - Ngari on the West

-It is not uncommon to see the maps where the three regions of U, Tsang and Ngari are listed together as U-Tsang.
-Some maps, on the contrary, provide further division into smaller areas, such as Changtang on the North-West.
+It is not uncommon to see the maps where the three regions of U, Tsang, and Ngari are listed together as U-Tsang.
+Some maps, on the contrary, further divide regions into smaller areas, such as Changtang on the North-West.

 Brief Description of Main Regions in Tibet